Ask our government to fund "human-relevant" research.

 Australia is missing an opportunity to replace animal use in medical research

-Despite our supposed commitment to the 3Rs principle of Replace, Reduce and Refine, Australia has made very little progress in replacing animals in research – as illustrated by the vast numbers of animals used each year (Australia has been cited as the fourth highest user ) – and with growing concern within the research community that flawed animal studies are contributing significantly to failures in translational research – this is an area that requires urgent attention.
+Despite our supposed commitment to the 3Rs principle of Replace, Reduce and Refine, Australia has made very little progress in replacing animals in research – as illustrated by the vast numbers of animals used each year.
+With growing concern within the research community that flawed animal studies are contributing significantly to failures in translational research – this is an area that requires urgent attention.

 According to FDA (U.S. Food and Drug Administration), in spite of huge research effort and expense, development of new treatments has slowed, as preclinical success has not followed through into clinical trials.
 Latest figures have revealed a 95% failure rate of clinical trials following ‘successful’ animal tests.